 Environmental Science has a very strong employment outlook in the foreseeable future.
 Climate changes, energy transitions, and the need for the development of green infrastructure in the near future are some of the reasons why the employment outlook is so positive.

 An Environmental Science B.S. degree offers multiple career paths, each dependent upon your focus of study.
-Private industry, the nonprofit sector, or government work are all possibilities.
+Initial and long-term destinations for graduates include positions in many job sectors: private industry, the nonprofit sector, and government work.
 Here are some potential Environmental Science careers you might choose to pursue:

 - Environmental Biologist